Uploads a batch of log events to the specified log stream.

 - None of the log events in the batch can be more than 2 hours in the future.

-- None of the log events in the batch can be older than 14 days or the retention period of the log group.
+- None of the log events in the batch can be older than 14 days or older than the retention period of the log group.

 - The log events in the batch must be in chronological ordered by their timestamp.
 The timestamp is the time the event occurred, expressed as the number of milliseconds after Jan 1, 1970 00:00:00 UTC.
 (In AWS Tools for PowerShell and the AWS SDK for .NET, the timestamp is specified in .NET format: yyyy-mm-ddThh:mm:ss.
 For example, 2017-09-15T13:45:30.)